Hel00/GAL_spec/SPECIFICATION.md

 [6] In a *tuple-destructuring* ([basic.tuple]), `_` in a binding position discards the element at that position.

 [7] As a scope qualifier `_::`, it refers to the immediately enclosing outer scope when a name is shadowed by a declaration in the current scope ([basic.scope.general]).
+The token sequence `_` `::` is always parsed as the outer-scope accessor; a standalone `_` is always the wildcard.
+The parser disambiguates by one token of lookahead.

 [8] *Example:*
 ```